radiantearth/stac-spec/json-spec/json-spec.md

 a user to search for.
 STAC content profiles may further specify the meaning of the main `datetime` field, and many will also add more datetime fields.

 **links** are used primarily to represent relationships with other entities.
-The key of each object in `links` represents the link 'type', a shorthand for the relationship described.
 In time different link types, along with the expected 'rel' values will be enumerated - for now the `self` type is the only one specified.
-A `link` dictionary item requires an 'href' to provide the actual link - relative and absolute links are both allowed.
+A `link` item requires an 'href' to provide the actual link - relative and absolute links are both allowed.
 The actual ['rel' relation'](https://www.w3schools.com/tags/att_link_rel.asp) is specified with a 'rel' attribute in the object, and is also required.
 Data providers are advised to be liberal with the links section, to describe things like the catalog an item